znjameswu/epgi/doc/rust_toolchain_bugs.md

     3. Resolution
 2. https://github.com/rust-lang/rust/issues/121719
     1. Effect: PointerEvent, if designed as a union of struct types, will generate horrendous asm when accessing common fields
+3. parley's layout building is single-threaded because they use a mutable global (or at least app-wide) `FontContext`

 Code-style hazard